spearbit/armory/Readme.md

 ## Spearbit Tips

-Spearbit Tips is a weekly initiative to introduce alpha for security researchers and developers in order to support knowledge sharing across the web3 security ecosystem and continue raising the bar in our industry.
+Spearbit Tips is a weekly initiative to introduce general recommendations for security researchers and developers in order to support knowledge sharing across the web3 security ecosystem and continue raising the bar in our industry.

 | # | Title | Written Breakdown |
 | --- | --- | --- |